ntobis/federated-machine-learning/README.md

 #### Weights_Accountant.py
 Finally, the `WeightsAccountant` tracks the weights of all clients in a federated setting.
 It performs the Federated Averaging algorithm as well as the Federated Personalization algorithm.
 It also tracks all weights in the Local Model experimental setting.

+## Evaluation
+Two notebooks are helpful for results evaluation.

+The Notebook "Table Preparation" serves to quickly generate an overview of the results achieved by the experiments stored in the folder "Results".

+The Notebook "MSc Thesis Visualizations" generates the majority of tables and figures seen in the thesis.